Skip to main content

 2. Click Re-Submit Assignment.

 3. Continue annotating the assignment.
-Previous annotations will still display.
+Previous annotations will still be displayed.

 JavaScript errors detected